 Their Own Lending Club

 While we can turn to banks or a peer to peer lender like Lending Club if things get tight, people without access to those things have their own lending clubs of sorts.
-Poor Americans are more generous than rich Americans.
+Poor Americans are more generous than wealthy Americans.
 We have stats on what that means for charitable donations so we can expect the same results when it comes to things like bailing a family member or friend out of a tight spot.

 That might mean a monetary loan, a temporary place to stay, use of a car or helping out with a few extra gifts for their kids at the holidays.
 It’s not hard to see why poor Americans are more generous.
 It’s the same reason people who work in the service industry tip other service industry workers well when they go out.
 Because they know what it’s like.